snir1551/personalized-news-aggregator/README.md

 This project consists of three microservices: User Service, News Service and Notification Service.
 Each service is responsible for specific functionality.

+User Service: Manages user information and preferences.
+News Service: Fetches and summarizes news articles.
+Notification Service: Sends the summarized news to the user's email or telegram.

 ## Table of Contents
 - [System Diagram]()